kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_weather.md

 **Necessities**:
 - 7-day weather forecast
-- Appropriate clothing and shelter for the weather (see Shelter and Clothing guide)
+- Appropriate clothing and shelter for the weather (see the Shelter and Clothing chapter)
 - Poncho
 - Sunglasses